shc0743/myencryption/README.md

 text = decrypt_data(secure, 'your_password')  # No necessary to remember parameters
 ```

-Encryption a file is also supported.
+Encrypting a file is also supported.

 ```python
 # yourcode2.py